 Supplement with Collagen

-Study has shown there is a relationship between collagen and hair loss.
-Hence another thing you can do to increase hair volume and thicken hair density is to supplement with collagen.
+Studies have shown that there is a relationship between collagen and hair loss.
+Hence another thing you can do to increase hair volume and thicken hair density is to supplement with a premium liquid collagen that's drinkable.
 Collagen is the most abundant protein in the entire body (hair is mostly made of protein).
 It’s what keeps skin firm, elastic and young-looking.

 Collagen decreases throughout the body as we age, hence the need for supplementation.
 But even if you’re young, you can benefit from collagen supplementation to prevent problems with skin and hair in the future.